wtbdg/ai/README.md

 # AI Expression Emoticon

-Emoticon based on your expression in a camera.
+Emoticon based on your expression in a camera and metered happyness value.

 ## Todo